microsoft/WhatTheHack/046-SAPAppModernization/Student/01-SAP-Auto-Deployment.md

 ## Introduction

-We're going to use the SAP Cloud appliance library to deploy you an instant, fully functional SAP S/4 HANA environment to develop your new applications against.
+We're going to use the SAP Cloud appliance library to deploy you a fully functional SAP S/4 HANA trial / demo environment to develop your new applications against.

 ## Description